pnxtech/hydra/README.md

 While Hydra is implemented for NodeJS, the functionality it enables can be implemented for other platforms.
 The core intermediary service dependency is on a shared Redis instance or cluster such as Amazon's ElasticCache.

-As an Node module, Hydra provides drop-in functionality which is designed to address the following microservice concerns:
+As a Node module, Hydra provides drop-in functionality which is designed to address the following microservice concerns:

 * **Service Registration**: allowing services to register themselves when they come online and to publish their HTTP API routes.
 * **API Routability**: allows API calls to be routed to a microservice.
 * **Messaging Communication**: Inter-service communication via publish and subscribe channels and Message Queues.
 * **Service Load Balancing**: automatically load balances requests based on available (present) instances of a microservice.
 * **Service Discovery**: locating services without having to hardcode their IP addresses and Port information.
-* **Health Reporting**: Automatic health check reporting.
-To answer questions such as: Is the application healthy?
+* **Health Reporting**: Automatic health check reporting, to answer questions such as: Is the application healthy?
 Is it functioning properly?
 * **Presence Reporting**: Is an instance of service actually available?

 > ☕ If you're using ExpressJS to build your microservice you should consider using the [Hydra-Express](https://github.com/flywheelsports/fwsp-hydra-express) module which provides ExpressJS bindings and a higher level of abstraction.

 In this document we'll refer to `services` and `service instances`.
 A Service Instance and Service Node refers to the same thing.
-A service is simply the name given to one or more service instances.
-Consider it a class of service.
-For example, we might have a service to handle image resizing, and we might simple call that service `image-resizer`.
-In our cloud infrastructure we might have three instances of the image-resizer service running, in response to high demand.
+A service is simply the name given to one or more service instances, consider it a class of service.
+For example, we might have a service to handle image resizing, and we might simply call that service `image-resizer`.
+In our cloud infrastructure we might have three instances of the image-resizer service running in response to high demand.
 Each instance is a service instance or node.

 In Hydra, a service instance is simply a process which uses Hydra to handle microservice concerns.